IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 `git clone git@github.com:input-output-hk/cardano-node-tests.git`

-Checkout version of `db-sync` that you want to test.
-`cardano-node-tests` requires `db-sync` executable so we need to build db-sync.
+Checkout the version of `db-sync` that you want to use. `cardano-node-tests` requires `db-sync` executable so we need to build db-sync.

 ```sh
 cd cardano-db-sync